Redoxer-CommunityProjects/redox-remote-euchre/README.md

 ## Testing the app / Development
 - Ensure you have love downloaded and setup: https://love2d.org/
-- You'll want to alias to the full binary so you can run things like `love "<path to directory containing main.lua>"`
+- You'll want to alias to the full binary so you can run things like `love "<path to directory containing main.lua>"` and get the benefit of log prints and errors back to your shell
 - assuming you have the love.app in your app directory, you can use `alias love="/Applications/love.app/Contents/MacOS/love"` in your preferred shell file (.bash_profile, .zshrc, etc..)
 - compiling and running from shell will be `love "./"` if you're running directly with in the project folder `redox-remote-euchre`